sunsingerus/site-sunsingerus/_posts/2018-02-01-how-to-configure-ssh.md

 Port 3000
 </pre>

-In some cases we can even explicitly specify IP-addresses allowed to login
+We can even explicitly specify IP-addresses allowed to login. <strong>Use with caution!</strong>
 <pre>
 AllowUsers = *@123.123.123.123
 </pre>